St. Charles Borromeo Seminary

 The qualification of the faculty is determined not necessarily by the ‘degree’ level of an individual shepherd, rather by their experience with God and the public by participation in the faith.
 This experience far outweighs other types of learning, as practicing the faith brings one closer to the faith.

-That not withstanding, each faculty (shepherd) is required to successfully complete the entire degree programs of this institution.
+That not withstanding, each faculty (shepherd) is requested (not required) to successfully complete the entire degree programs of this institution.
 While we respect the training provided by other institutions, having full control of the quality, integrity an ethics of our staff is mission critical to our success.
+Clergy with a Bachelors are generally assigned to apprenticeship training and oversight of the online testing.
+Clergy with a masters may take on responsibilities of evaluations of the short essays required per module, and minor counselling duties.
+Clergy with a doctorate are considered full faculty and hence have oversight for all curriculum activities and the monitoring of other training staff.

-To be clear, teaching and learning in the realm of faith can be a matter of someone sharing their real world experiences in the faith.
+To be clear, teaching and learning in the realm of faith can be a matter of someone (priest or bishop) sharing their real world experiences in the faith.
 This process is REQUIRED for anyone who may wish to shepherd a seminarian.

 Governance: